rumblesan/ouroboros/docs/manual.md

 ### Filter

-The filter is a fairly standard state-variable, 12db per-octave design built around the LM13700 OTA chip.
+The filter is a fairly standard state-variable, 12db per-octave design built around the 2164 gain cell chip.
 The cut-off frequency and resonance are voltage controllable with attenuverters on both.

 There's also a dedicated ping input which is the primary sound generator when nothing else is patched.